The Roots: Members

 The Roots' original lineup included Tariq "Black Thought" Trotter (MC) and Ahmir "Questlove" Thompson (drums), classmates at the Philadelphia High School for the Creative and Performing Arts.
 As they began to play at school and on local streets, they added bassist Josh "The Rubberband" Abrams, who went on to form the jazz group The Josh Abrams Quartet.
-They later added another MC, Malik Abdul Basit-Smart ("Malik B.") and Leonard Nelson "Hub" Hubbard (bass), and Scott Storch (keyboards).
+They later added another MC, Malik Abdul Basit-Smart ("Malik B."), Leonard Nelson "Hub" Hubbard (bass), and Scott Storch (keyboards).
 Kenyatta "Kid Crumbs" Warren (MC) was in the band for Organix, the Roots' first album release.
 Another MC, Dice Raw, joined the band in cameo appearances on later albums.
 The band filled Storch's position with Kamal Gray (keyboards), who continues in that capacity.
 Kamal Gray did not play with the Roots on Late Night With Jimmy Fallon between April or May and early September 2012.
 His absence was not publicly explained, however on the September 17, 2012 (NBC's 'Late Night' 700th) episode, Gray returned to the group.

 Beatboxer Rahzel was a band member from 1995 to 2001.
 Alongside Rahzel was turntablist/vocalist Scratch, who also DJ'd in live concerts.
 However Scratch left abruptly in 2003.

 Malik B. left the group in 1999 for personal reasons but continued to record, making occasional cameos on some albums.
 Guitarist Ben Kenney had a brief stint with the group and contributed to the Phrenology album, but left to join Incubus as bassist.
 Percussionist Frank Knuckles joined the lineup in 2002 and guitarist "Captain" Kirk Douglas replaced Kenney.
 Vocalist Martin Luther toured with the Roots in 2003 and 2004 and contributed to the Tipping Point album.
 The group announced in August 2007 that its longtime bassist Leonard Hubbard was leaving.
 Owen Biddle was the band's bassist in 2007–2011.
 Sousaphone player Damon "Tuba Gooding Jr." Bryson joined the band in 2007.